 ~ Heather is an international marketing and sales coach for Solo Entrepreneurs and Small Businesses.
 She is a serial entrepreneur and is regarded as a top authority on internet marketing, business strategies and marketing.

-There was a period in my life between 2001 – 2007 where I lived out of a suitcase and traveled to a different city for 50 weeks out of the year.
+There was a period in my life between 2001 – 2007 where I lived out of a suitcase and travelled to a different city for 50 weeks out of the year.
 Mainly in the USA.

 What was I doing?
 I was setting up, producing, and coaching education speakers on how to best communicate.